pursuit-l3/winter-2025-technical-interview-practice/lesson02-strings/README.md

 ## Warm-up Written Question (15 minutes)

 Today we'll be looking at a data type called "string."
 Why does data have different types?
+Data has different types because there is different information that needs to to be conveyed and/or represented as accurate as possible for the computer to understand and/or catergorize.

 What are some advantages that would bring?
+It will be easier to organize data and understand data.

 ## Lecture Content (20 minutes)